Jul 19th, 2018

 We recommend that all guests traveling to Brazil check the CDC’s website for the most current information pertaining to the region.
 Also note that the Kayapo require all guests to have a Yellow Fever certificate.

-The new camp constructed in 2016 likely represents the most comfortable accommodations in a 200 mile radius of this remote and wonderful location.
+The new lodge likely represents the most comfortable accommodations in a 200 mile radius of this remote and wonderful location.

 Top-water yellow peacocks on light tackle are one of several unique angling attractions.